Guthorm

 Guthorm or Guthormus was one of the earliest legendary Danish kings according to Saxo Grammaticus.
-He was a son Danish king, Gram and Swedish princess, Groa.
+He was a son of the Danish king, Gram, and a Swedish princess, Groa.

 History

-His father was slain by his uncle, the Norwegian king, Svipdagr.
-After the incident, his uncle installed him as the puppet king of the Danes.
+His father was slain by the Norwegian king, Svipdagr.
+After the incident, Svipdagr installed him as the puppet king of the Danes.
 However, his half-brother, Hading refused the offer and entered exile, later he returned and retook his father's kingdom, but lack of mentions of Guthorm implies that his half-brother died before his return.
+(It is also stated that when Hading defeated Svipdag, he had vengeance not only for his father but also his brother, supporting the idea that Guthorm had already died.)